NeuRoNeLab/neurone-lab-website/_members/giuseppe-todisco.md

 - PhD Student in Artificial Intelligence for Multimodal Medical Data Analysis

 ### Short Bio
 Giuseppe Todisco is a PhD student at the University of Salerno and a member of the NeuRoNeLab research group since 2025.
-His research revolves around integrating deep learning with mechanism-aware and metabolic modelling approaches for computational systems biology, including applications in cancer modelling, multi-modal data integration, survival analysis, and genome-scale metabolic models.
+His research revolves around noise robustness methods for neural networks, and integrating deep learning with mechanism-aware and metabolic modelling approaches for computational systems biology, including applications in cancer modelling, multi-modal data integration, survival analysis, and genome-scale metabolic models.